Bill Spiers: Career

-On September 24, 1999, while playing with the Houston Astros, Spiers was attacked by a 23-year-old man while standing in the outfield before the bottom of the 6th inning.
+On September 24, 1999, while playing with the Astros against the Brewers at Milwaukee County Stadium, Spiers was attacked by a 23-year-old man while standing in the outfield before the bottom of the 6th inning.
 Teammate Mike Hampton was first on the scene and delivered several kicks to the attacker.
 He was later quoted saying "The good thing was he didn't have a weapon...
 I always check right field before I deliver the first pitch.
 It's just a habit.
 I looked out there and saw the guy on Billy's back...
 It was a scary thing.
 My instincts just took over.
 My rage took over.
 I was pretty furious.
 I wanted to get him off my teammate."
 After being arrested the attacker faced two counts of battery and one count of disorderly conduct.
 Spiers wound up with a welt under his left eye, a bloody nose and whiplash.